House of the Dragon: The Houses power battle explainedAug 19 | 2 min read

 There’s more intense training, more TV births, more midwives, more new parents and more raw emotion than ever before.

-Here are our top 3 reasons to watch Emma Willis: Delivering Babies on W channel.
+Here are our top 3 reasons to watch Emma Willis: Delivering Babies.

 1. The stakes are even higher for Emma

 The first series of Delivering Babies documented Emma's busy training to be a Maternity Care Assistant (MCA), working 10-hour shifts on the ward, cleaning beds, checking on babies, taking blood pressure and offering support.

 Emma reprises her training in the same maternity unit where she spent three months the previous summer.
 But if she completes this next set of training, she’ll become a fully qualified MCA able to work any hospital in the country.

 Accordingly, she’s handed a lot more responsibility and, as time progresses, she’s asked to become a lot more independent, working solo and in high-risk wards.